Pride Park Stadium

 Pride Park Stadium is an all-seater football stadium in Derby, England, which is the home ground of English Football League club Derby County.
 With a capacity of 33,597, it is the 16th-largest football ground in England.
-Pride Park is a business park on the outskirts of Derby city centre, and the stadium was built as part of the commercial redevelopment of the area in the 1990s.
-Derby County have played at the ground since it opened in 1997 as a replacement for the Baseball Ground.
+The stadium is within the Pride Park business park on the outskirts of Derby city centre and was built as part of the commercial redevelopment of the area in the 1990s.
+Derby County have played at the stadium since it opened in 1997 as a replacement for the Baseball Ground.

-Pride Park has hosted two full international matches, England v.
+Pride Park Stadium has hosted two full men's international matches, England v.
 Mexico in 2001 and Brazil v.
-Ukraine in 2010, several England under-21 matches, and the 2009 FA Women's Cup final.
-It also hosted the 2025 Women's League Cup Final.
+Ukraine in 2010, as well as several England under-21 matches.
+It has also hosted one full women's international match, England v.
+Australia in 2025, as well as the 2009 FA Women's Cup final and the 2025 Women's League Cup Final.